-NO ACTION 5.2 CCS/GEN/007 SPECIAL SCHOOLS SUMMER SCHEME FUNDING UPDATE Members were reminded that Council agreed to support equitable access to Summer Schemes and Programmes across the Borough for children and young people with special needs via a contribution of up to a maximum of £5k to each Special School in the Borough that delivers a Summer Scheme/Programme.
+Prepared by: Richard Murray, Head of Finance Agreed by: John Balmer, Deputy Director of Finance Approved by: Sandra Cole, Deputy Chief Executive of Finance & Governance 5.2 CCS/GEN/007 SPECIAL SCHOOLS SUMMER SCHEME FUNDING UPDATE Members are reminded that Council agreed to support equitable access to Summer Schemes and Programmes across the Borough for children and young people with special needs via a contribution of up to a maximum of £5k to each Special School in the Borough that delivers a Summer Scheme/Programme.
 Of the five special schools two have applied for the funding - Hill Croft School and Riverside School.
 Rostulla and Jordanstown Schools are not making submissions this year.
 Thornfield House School do not provide a Summer Scheme Programme for pupils and therefore did not apply.
 The majority of their pupils board during school term due to the travel time from their family home.
-A summary of the benefits of the funding for children, parents and staff for the two schools is listed below: - Respite during holidays when routines are difficult to maintain in a familiar setting and aid the "recovery" process following the impact of Covid-19 pandemic - A wider programme of activities including, yoga, sensory play, circus skills, virtual theatre, face painting, drums, jungle pets, cooking and art workshops - Provide equipment such as iPads, tricycles and Lego - Support with Covid-19 related costs such as buying rapid result test kits Proposed by Councillor Webb Seconded by Councillor Magill and agreed that the report be noted.
+A summary of the benefits of the funding for children, parents and staff for the two schools is listed below: - Respite during holidays when routines are difficult to maintain in a familiar setting and aid the "recovery" process following the impact of Covid-19 pandemic - A wider programme of activities including, yoga, sensory play, circus skills, virtual theatre, face painting, drums, jungle pets, cooking and art workshops - Provide equipment such as iPads, tricycles and Lego - Support with Covid-19 related costs such as buying rapid result test kits RECOMMENDATION: that the report be noted.

-NO ACTION 5.3 HR/HR/019 AGENCY STAFF UPDATE Members were reminded that agency staff are used across the Council to provide temporary cover for absence such as: - Maternity leave - Secondments - Sickness absence - Vacant posts The use of agency staff is subject to a rigorous approval process, which requires the approval of the Corporate Leadership Team and there is budgetary provision for the majority of posts filled via departmental salary budgets, salary contingency and grant funding.
+Prepared by: Ellen Boyd, Accessibility and Customer Services Officer Agreed by: Nicola McCullough, Head of Communications and Customers Approved by: Debbie Rogers, Director of Organisation Development 5.3 HR/HR/019 - AGENCY STAFF UPDATE Members are reminded that agency staff are used across the Council to provide temporary cover for absence such as: - Maternity leave - Secondments - Sickness absence - Vacant posts The use of agency staff is subject to a rigorous approval process, which requires the approval of the Corporate Leadership Team and there is budgetary provision for the majority of posts filled via departmental salary budgets, salary contingency and grant funding.
 The table appended provides an update for Members on the use of agency staff as at November 2021 as compared to November 2020.
-It excludes limited ad-hoc agency cover, which is necessary to provide operational cover, at short notice (Appendix 1 circulated).
-Appendix 2 (circulated) set out expenditure on agency workers in November 2021.
-The cost of agency staff had increased for the period of 1 April 2021 to 30 November 2021 at 8% of all staffing costs compared to 4.28% for the same period last year.
+It excludes limited ad-hoc agency cover, which is necessary to provide operational cover, at short notice (see Appendix 1).
+Appendix 2 sets out expenditure on agency workers in November 2021.
+The cost of agency staff has increased for the period of 1 April 2021 to 30 November 2021 at 8% of all staffing costs compared to 4.28% for the same period last year.
 It should be noted that agency expenditure was significantly reduced last year following the release of agency workers in May 2020.
 This year's costs have also increased due to the late application of the April 2020 pay award and the respective back charges incurred.
-Proposed by Councillor Webb Seconded by Councillor Magill and agreed that the report be noted.
+RECOMMENDATION: that the report be noted.